Workplace Harassment, Bullying & Violence

 - Understanding, addressing, and preventing workplace harassment, bullying, and violence – general and management-specific training.

 - CUSTOMIZED TOPIC: Insight can work with you to develop a learning topic and session that fits your needs.
+For example:

 We also provide one-on-one and small team coaching to management and frontline personnel.
 Coaching sessions are intended to equip individuals and teams with knowledge and skills to understand and address following: